 It’s ok to play the notes more slowly than instructed when sight reading, especially in the beginning.
 When you’re on your first few pieces, focus on just hitting the right notes.
 Don’t worry about reading ahead at this point; just work on playing right note after right note.

-Having some understanding of music theory can help you improve your sight reading skills.
-Theory can help you understand how keys work, and it also makes it easier to adjust for and cover wrong notes.
+Having some understanding of music theory can help you improve your sight-reading skills.
+Music theory can help you understand how keys work, and it also makes it easier to adjust for and cover wrong notes.
 If you’d like a quick intro to music theory, check out this helpful video.

 6. Read Ahead